 Dietary and Nutritional Management

 So, what can you do as a responsible pet parent to ensure that your pet does not become overweight or obese?
 Obviously, prevention is better than treatment, but with so many different diets on the market, it can sometimes be hard to know what’s best for your pet.
 Nutrition plays a key role in maintaining your pets body weight and condition, however, it’s not just the amount of food you feed them but also the type of food.

 Along with reduced calories, some weight management diets contain an increased amount of fibre; research has shown that dietary fibre may increase and maintain satiety and therefore, postpone the onset of hunger in dogs i.e. they feel fuller for longer.
 As well as fibre, some weight management diets are supplemented L-Carnitine; this amino acid is involved in healthy fat metabolism and supplementation can aid in increasing lean mass and reducing fat mass.
-Royal Canin Light Weight Care is enriched with L-Carnitine and contains a special blend of fibres including psyllium to help your cat to maintain a healthy body condition.
+Royal Canin Light Weight Care is enriched with L-Carnitine and contains a special blend of fibres including psyllium to help your cat or dog to maintain a healthy body condition.

 A complete and balanced diet is an essential part of a healthy lifestyle for your pet, and while pet foods that are formulated to be balanced, overfeeding can lead to imbalances in nutrients.
 All pet foods should provide feeding guidelines to help you establish the daily quantity to feed; however, this is not to say that you should always follow these guidelines to the gram.
 Feeding guidelines are exactly that, a guide, and the amount of food your pet requires is variable and can depend on several factors including their age, breed, body condition, and activity levels.